Due To or Do To | Which Is Correct?

 All your hard work paid off.
 Congratulations on being named valedictorian.

-When To Use Capital Letters
+Capitalization Rules | When to Use Capital Letters

 The rules of capitalization in English may seem pretty direct.
 For example, most people know to capitalize the first letter of every sentence and the personal pronoun “I.” There are some gray areas, though.
 Should sentences after colons begin with a capital letter, too?
 How about titles and headlines?
 We’ll answer these questions and go over some basic guidelines for capitalization.